SoFi: 2019–2023: Going public, national banking license

-In May 2019, SoFi closed $500 million in a single funding round led by Qatar Investment Authority.
+In May 2019, SoFi closed $500 million within one funding round led by Qatar Investment Authority.
 In September 2019, SoFi signed a 20-year deal with the Los Angeles Rams and the Los Angeles Chargers of the National Football League (NFL) for the naming rights to SoFi Stadium in Inglewood, California.
 The deal, which is worth $30 million annually, is a record for any naming rights for a sports venue.
 In April 2020, SoFi acquired Salt Lake City-based financial services API and payments platform "Galileo" for $1.2 billion in stock and cash, and Hong Kong–based investment app "8 Securities".
 SoFi went public through a merger with a special-purpose acquisition company (SPAC) backed by Chamath Palihapitiya raising up to $2.4 billion at a $9 billion valuation.
 It began trading on the Nasdaq under the ticker symbol SOFI on June 1, 2021.

 In January 2022, SoFi received approval from the Office of the Comptroller of the Currency (OCC) for a national bank charter.
-The company was the first full-service financial-technology startup to receive a formal U.S. banking license.
+The company was the first full-service financial-technology startup to receive a U.S. banking license.
 In February 2022, SoFi purchased Golden Pacific Bancorp, owner of Sacramento, California based Golden Pacific Bank, for $22.3 million.
 This allowed SoFi to hold loans for investment as opposed to selling them to outside investors, and allowed it to obtain the bank charter from the OCC.
 In March, SoFi acquired Technisys, a cloud-based banking system, for $1.1 billion.

 In 2023, SoFi was named as one of the World's Most Innovative Companies by Fast Company in March and one of the World's Top Fintech Companies by CNBC in August.
 In January, the company was quoted to claim nearly 6% market share in the U.S. personal loans business.
 Later, by March, it had reached over $10B in total deposits.
 The same month, SoFi sued the Biden administration to block the pause on student loan repayment, saying it was hurting its business.
 SoFi dropped the lawsuit three months later, after a debt ceiling deal had been signed into law which provided a clear timeline for the resumption of student loan repayments.
 In April 2023, the company announced it had acquired Wyndham Capital Mortgage in an all-cash deal.
 According to American Banker in July 2023, SoFi had an estimated 60% share in the U.S. student loan refinancing market.
 By December 2023, the company reportedly had a 9.5% market share in "unsecured lending within a specific credit box" and a 0.1% share in the home loan market in the U.S.